Speech-language pathology program takes on multicultural/bilingual emphasis

 The course, entitled "Special Topics in Speech-Language Pathology: Multicultural Issues" was taught by Ms. Garza-Prisby and incorporated invited speakers such as the new WSU Associate Provost for Diversity and Inclusion, Dr. Marquita Chamblee.
 Our M.A. clinical training program also builds student cultural competence through supervised placements with diverse client caseloads.

-Wayne State Landscape
+Wayne State landscape

 Changes to the WSU landscape include the M-1 Rail, which will open for passengers in less than a year.
 The "QLine" will run along Woodward Avenue with a stop right outside our Rackham building.
 Construction of this modern streetcar line is fueled by a public-private partnership and will unite Detroit communities and serve as a catalyst for economic development.
 The QLine will allow us quick access to shops, restaurants, and sports events in downtown Detroit.